What are baby sleep habits?

 But if you’re comfortable with feeding your baby during the night, there’s no hurry to phase out night feeds.
 You can choose what works best for you and your baby.

 Some babies are used to being rocked or cuddled to sleep.
-Or they might want to be with the rest of the family until they fall asleep – for example, in the family room.
-These babies might find it hard to resettle when they wake up in a different place from where they went to sleep.
+Or they often fall asleep when they’re moving – for example, when they’re in a car or pram.
+Other babies want to be with the rest of the family until they fall asleep – for example, in the family room.

 Looking after yourself